SamuelD-Data/zillow_clustering_project/README.md

 - README.md
     - A markdown file that includes a background summary of Zillow, project goals, data dictionary, reason for selected columns, initial thoughts, initial hypothesis, project plan, steps for how to reproduce the project, and key findings / takeaways.

+- A presentation that walks through each step of our project and the notebook as a whole.

+- acquire.py

+- prep.py

+- preprocessing.py

+- model.py

 ## Data Dictionary